Updated April 2025

 Leica f/4 corner

-Both lenses are sharp in the center at f/2.
-In the periphery, both lenses lose a little bit of sharpness at f/2 but in different ways.
-The Voigtlander retains resolution even into the corners but has a lot of scattered light that shows up as haloing around bright objects.
-The Leica simply loses resolution.
-At f/4, the Voigtlander becomes very perfect whereas the Leica is plenty sharp but still shows a little bit of resolution loss in the periphery.
+Analysis: Both lenses are sharp in the center at f/2.
+In the periphery, both lenses lose some sharpness wide-open but in different ways.
+The Voigtlander retains resolution even into the corners but has a lot of coma.
+The Leica, on the other hand, loses some fine detail in the edges and corners.
+At f/4, the Voigtlander becomes very perfect whereas the Leica is plenty sharp but still shows a little bit of resolution loss.

 Sharpness, mid-distance (1.5m):